-- · Management of periodic reporting; - Preparation of the prospectuses - Purchase, management and disposal of investments and other assets; - Management of relations with Supervisory Authorities.
+- Management of relations with the Management Control Committee and the Independent Auditors; - Management of periodic reporting; - Preparation of the prospectuses - Purchase, management and disposal of investments and other assets; - · Management of relations with Supervisory Authorities.

 The next sections present, for the first four sensitive activities listed, the protocols setting out the principles of control and conduct applicable to these activities, which are supplemented by detailed company regulations governing them.
 With reference to private-to-private corruption in particular, this crime can have a potential far-reaching impact that affects all Bank activities, so reference is also made to the sensitive activities contemplated in the following protocols, as they contain principles for the effective prevention of this crime: